MDobak/go-migrate/README.md

-# go-migrations
+# go-migrate

-`go-migrations` is an simple package that provides a tool for database migrations.
+`go-migrate` is an simple package that provides a tool for database migrations.
 Still in development.